 These are in no particular logical or chronological order, and encompass evangelical and Magisterial Protestants — though I start with Reformed and Evangelical authors who take a somewhat more “high view” of the Bible and biblical authority, and then move towards those Protestant thinkers and traditions that are wrestling in a more open and public way with Christian theology in the modern world.

-The medieval period is the necessary backdrop to Martin Luther, and there are, currently, no entries on the medieval period (which began circa.
-A.D.
-800 with the crowning of Charlemagne, and no one is entirely sure when it ended, though most agree that the Reformations were not events within the medieval period).
+The medieval period is the necessary backdrop to Martin Luther, and there are, currently, no entries on the medieval period (which began circa A.D.
+800 with the crowning of Charlemagne; no one is entirely sure when it ended, though most agree that the Reformations were not events within the medieval period).
 Nonetheless, I will here start with posts on the various Protestant and Catholic reformers of the Reformations period, regarding the ascension of Jesus and related cosmo-theological things.

 Evangelical & Reformed authors

-The magisterial Protestants tend to be aware of critical biblical studies in a way that the more authoritarian evangelical and traditional Reformed folks are not; magisterial Protestants seem, on the whole, to want all knowledge to fit together, whereas the more textual-authoritarian types seem to want to trumpet the divine word with a kind of confidence that is not coordinated with all knowledge, but trumps alternatives.
-Magisterial Protestants are familiar with figures like Barth and Bultmann, and sometimes show a proclivity to see the world in a kind of magical realism that is very charming and winsome (especially among the English), even if it is unhelpful for historical investigations.
-Thus, we start with the tenth post (Polkinghorne), which is here.
-The eleventh post (Jenson, 1) is here, the twelfth post (Jenson 2) is here, and the thirteenth post (Jenson 3) is here.
+The magisterial Protestants tend to be aware of critical biblical studies in a way that the more authoritarian evangelical and traditional Reformed folks are not; magisterial Protestants seem, on the whole, to want all knowledge to fit together, whereas the more textual-authoritarian types seem to want to trumpet the divine word with a kind of confidence that is not coordinated with all knowledge, but trumps alternatives — and, sometimes, just simple evidence to the contrary.
+Magisterial Protestants are familiar with figures like Barth and Bultmann (Germans), and sometimes show a proclivity to see the world in a kind of magical realism that is very charming and winsome (especially among the English), even if it is unhelpful for historical investigations.
+Thus, we start with the tenth post (Polkinghorne — English), which is here.
+The eleventh post (Jenson, 1 — American) is here, the twelfth post (Jenson, 2) is here, and the thirteenth post (Jenson, 3) is here.
 The fourteenth post (C.S.
-Lewis) is here.
-Paul Tillich appeared in the third follow-up post (a long excerpt on divine omnipresence in a one-story universe vs. a three-story one) here.
-The fifteenth post (on Martin Luther, the OG Protestant) is here.
+Lewis — English) is here.
+Paul Tillich (German-American) appeared in the third follow-up post (a long excerpt on divine omnipresence in a one-story universe vs. a three-story one) here.
+The twenty-third follow-up post (about Rowan Williams on the ascension of Jesus) is here; there, Williams argues somewhat against taking the spatial metaphors at face value; Jesus has been taken into the life of God.